#AskRevela – Upward Communication

 Think about intent.
 Both yours and your manager’s.
 Do you believe that your manager truly meant to belittle something that was important to you?
 And are you going into the conversation to blame your boss, or to help him/her understand the situation?
 Remember, even as you possess information your manager isn’t aware of, your manager probably has information you aren’t aware of.
 Your boss sees things from a different perspective.
 This is important to understand when you’re looking at a person’s intentions.

 All leaders are different.
-Different personalities, different leadership styles, and different priorities can make it difficult for employees to feel confident in their ability to communicate upward.
+Different personalities, different leadership styles, and different priorities can make it difficult for employees to feel confident in their ability to handle upward communication.
 Try a few of these tips, and you never know…it could make all the difference.

 And if you need help, send us an email.
 We’re happy to help in any way we can!